microsoft/WhatTheHack/023-AdvancedKubernetes/Student/06-service-mesh.md

 ## Hints

-- If using Cloud Shell, it may use an older version of `istioctl`.
+- If using Cloud Shell:
+    - It may use an older version of `istioctl`.
 Instead of `istioctl install`, use `istioctl manifest apply`
+    - None of the dashboards/port-forwarding will work because the ports are opened on the Cloud Shell, NOT on your local host.